WJRT-TV

 WJRT-TV (channel 12) is a television station licensed to Flint, Michigan, United States, serving as the ABC affiliate for northeastern Michigan.
-Owned by Allen Media Broadcasting, the station maintains studios on Lapeer Road in Flint, with offices and a second newsroom for the Tri-Cities in Saginaw.
-Its transmitter is located on Burt Road in Albee Township, Michigan.
+Owned by Allen Media Group, the station maintains studios on Lapeer Road in Flint, with offices and a second newsroom for the Tri-Cities in Saginaw.
+Its transmitter is located on Burt Road in St. Charles Township, northeast of Chesaning.

 History

 Goodwill Stations

 In May 1952, Goodwill Stations, owner of WJR radio in Detroit, announced the intent of applying for four station licenses which would operate as a regional network: channel 50 in Detroit, channel 11 in Toledo, Ohio, channel 12 in Flint and channel 5 in Bay City.
 TV outlets would eventually appear on all four of these channels in these cities, but only one was actually founded by Goodwill Stations: WJRT-TV, in 1958.
-Goodwill won out over two other companies seeking to operate channel 12: the Trebit Corporation (which owned WFDF), and W. S. Butterfield Theatres, Inc. (WPAG-TV, airing on Channel 20 in Ann Arbor, also looked at moving to Channel 12, but Goodwill already held the construction permit for WJRT.)
+Goodwill won out over two other companies seeking to operate channel 12: the Trebit Corporation (which owned WFDF), and W. S. Butterfield Theatres, Inc. WPAG-TV, airing on Channel 20 in Ann Arbor, also considered moving to Channel 12, but Goodwill already held the construction permit for WJRT.
 WPAG-TV initially wanted to place its transmitter in Independence Township, Michigan; however, since Independence Township was located in Oakland County, part of the Detroit television market, Goodwill instead placed the tower in St. Charles Township in southwestern Saginaw County, where the transmitter remains today.

-WJRT-TV went on the air on October 12, 1958, at 5 p.m., as an ABC network affiliate.
+WJRT-TV went on the air on October 12, 1958, at 5 p.m.
+It has been an ABC network affiliate since its inception.
 As part of the winning bid for the license, the station had to produce several hours of original local programming each day for ten years.
-At the time the station had to fill 55 hours of programming outside of the network shows. this led to original shows like Mr. Magic and Folkswingers.
+At the time the station had to fill 55 hours of programming outside of the network shows.
+This stipulation led to the creation of original shows, including Mr. Magic and Folkswingers.

 Goodwill Stations took over the former WTAC-TV studios and offices at 2302 Lapeer Road in Flint, after that station folded in 1954; WJRT remains there today.